Apply for Credit

 Also purchased a new office location in Tasley, VA with storage for new propane tanks and trucks.

-In 2015 received a permit to install six 29,600 gallon vertical fuel storage tanks in Belle Haven, VA for a new bulk plant along with a remodel of the office.
+received a permit to install six 29,6000-gallon vertical fuel storage tanks in Belle Haven, VA for a new bulk plant along with a remodel of the office.

-In February 2016 Pep-Up purchased 2-30.000 gallon propane tanks from the Sussex Correctional Institute in Georgetown Delaware.
-In May they were moved to our Belle Haven, Virginia facility, creating a new full service bulk plant with both oil and propane storage.
-In addition a new 30,000 gallon propane tank was purchased from Quality Welding and Fabrication, to provide service to the new Riverside Shore Memorial Hospital in Onancock, Virginia.
+Pep-Up purchased 2-30.000-gallon propane tanks from the Sussex Correctional Institute in Georgetown Delaware.
+In May, they were moved to our Belle Haven, Virginia Facility, creating a new full-service bulk plant with both oil and propane storage.
+In addition, a new 30,000-gallon propane tank was purchased from Quality Welding and Fabrication, to provide service to the new Riverside Shore Memorial Hospital in Onancock, Virginia.